geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 ## Project Status

-Completed as a structured SQL Data Warehousing and Analytics project with ongoing enhancements for advanced analytics and BI integration.
+Project 1 is completed as a structured SQL Data Warehousing and Analytics project with ongoing enhancements for advanced analytics and BI integration.
+Project 2 is in **Planning Phase** - 0% complete, 100% scoped.

 ---